4lefts/primary-programming/src/year-4/carrot-collector-1/index.md

 In this project, children will be introduced to **variables**, which are used to keep track of how many carrots they have collected (their score) and the time remaining, in seconds.

-This project assumes a basic level of Scratch knowledges, such as how to create sprites and add code to them, how to create backgrounds, and how to load, save, and (if using Scratch accounts) remix projects shared via a studio.
+This project assumes a basic level of Scratch knowledge, such as how to create sprites and add code to them, how to create backgrounds, and how to load, save, and (if using Scratch accounts) remix projects shared via a studio.
 If children are saving work locally to their computers, then there will need to be a way to share a Scratch project with them.

 ## 1. Predict